ttspackage/tts/README.md

 ```

 ## About stellarapi.io
 Stellarapi.io provides a free service and is a non-commercial research project.
 Use this service at your own risk.
 Availability is not guaranteed.
 The purpose of stellarapi.io is to provide an easy to use interface to Stellar's network.
-The original blockchain transaction can allways be viewed by subsituting stellapi/gethash with stellarchain/tx:
+The original blockchain transaction can allways be viewed by substituting stellapi/gethash with stellarchain/tx:

 ```
 https://stellarapi.io/gethash/076a3c8879d6cbb84f4f2906a41464eb60ce515f17183418fddfa502cfd5dceb